 Let’s face it, it’s hard to stay motivated.
-Whether it’s working, working out, cooking, or cleaning, motivation plays a huge role in our ability to persevere with, and succeed in, our day-to-day goals.
+Whether it’s working, cooking, or cleaning, motivation plays a huge role in our ability to persevere with, and succeed in, our day-to-day goals.
 But sometimes our will to work can falter, especially when it comes to exercise, and an evening on the sofa can all too easily win out over an hour at gym.

 Fortunately we’re not alone in our struggles.
 As it turns out, in fact, some of the best thinkers in the world have turned their mighty minds to this problem.
 The result?
 A wide variety of perspectives and ideas that help to illuminate the mysteries of motivation, wellness, and commitment.

 Here, then, are some of those ideas.
 Presented at various TED conferences, these endearing talks will help you stay motivated and inspired to stick at the gym!

 Emily Balcetis: Why some people find exercise harder than others

 In this informative talk, social psychologist Emily Balcetis discusses the idea that what we see (literally) can affect how we perceive diet and exercise.

 Matt Cutts: Try something new for 30 days

 For anyone who’s tried and failed to start up a new exercise regime, Matt Cutts offers a reassuring message.
 Simply put, just commit to try something new for 30 days.
 Whether it’s running, swimming, or boxing.
 It’s a small task in the grand scheme of things, but those 30 days might be all it takes to form a new habit and make it stick.

 Carol Dweck: The power of believing you can improve